nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![LoadingFeatureSequenceDiagram](img/StorageSequenceDiagramLoad.png)
 *Figure 20: Sequence Diagram for Storage's load function*

-Finux will automatically load the data from the save file: `finux.txt`.
+`Finux` will automatically load the data from the save file: `finux.txt`.
 When the Finux application is launched, the data from the file will be loaded during the initialising phase, even before the welcome message is printed.
 The error and exception handling is omitted from the diagram above as the application will print a failed initialization message and terminate.

 ***Step 1***\
 When the user launches the `finux.jar` application, in the `start` method.
-The `loadFile` method will be invoked.
+The `loadFile()` method will be invoked.

 ***Step 2***\
-The `loadFile` method will first check for the save file, if it exists it will then call upon the `parseRawData` method which will read and match the contents of the `finux.txt` file with the regex patterns.
+The `loadFile()` method will first check for the save file, if it exists it will then call upon the `parseRawData()` method which will read and match the contents of the `finux.txt` file with the regex patterns.
 It will then call on the respective methods to return the object type of it.
-(In this case, `Expense`, `Loan`, `Savings`, `creditScoreReturnLoansMap`)
+(In this case, `Expense`, `Loan`, `Savings`, `CreditScoreReturnLoansMap`)

 ***Step 3***\
 With the returned objects, they are now parsed into the `processParsedObject` method to be added into their respective